Rohiteswar/Diatium-OnlineBidding-Concept/README.md

 **Online Paint Bidding System**
-This application helps you to place bids and purchase the items on bids
+This application helps User can place items for auction and they can search for items they are intrested in and can bid for there intrested item